ngraveio/Research/papers/nbcr-2023-003-crypto-sign.md

 - **Solana sign request**

-A Solana transaction is uniquely identified thanks to the information shared in `crypto-coin-identity` UR type, i.e. ed25519 as elliptic curve and 501 as coin type.
+A Solana transaction is uniquely identified thanks to the information shared in `coin-identity` UR type, i.e. ed25519 as elliptic curve and 501 as coin type.

 Several fields are required for requesting the signature of a Solana transaction: